TheBeachMaster/katacoda-scenarios/ouroboros/step4.md

 Let's clean-up that file  and start up a project.

-Let's quickly clone a cool application that counts page views
+Let's quickly clone a cool application that counts page views.

+Let's clean up first `rm -fr *`{{execute}}

+Close all open editors first to see the new changes.

 `git clone https://github.com/TheBeachMaster/updating-with-ouroboros.git .`{{execute}}